TheOdinProject/curriculum/javascript/organizing_your_javascript_code/project_library.md

 <div class="lesson-content__panel" markdown="1">

-1. If you haven't already, set up your project with skeleton HTML/CSS and JS files.
+1. If you haven’t already, set up a Git repository for your project with skeleton HTML/CSS and JS files.
+From here on out, we'll assume that you have already done this.
 2. All of your book objects are going to be stored in an array, so add a function to the script (not the constructor) that can take user's input and store the new book objects into an array.
 Your code should look something like this:

    ```javascript